newtonproject/newchain-sdk-example/RPC_API_reference.md

 ## get_transaction_count_by_height

+**Ethereum equivalent:** eth_getBlockTransactionCountByNumberParameter:

+### Parameters

-**Ethereum equivalent:** eth_getBlockTransactionCountByNumberParameter: the integer of the block number (such as 0x1b4), or the string "earliest", "latest" or "pending".
+The integer of the block number (such as 0x1b4), or the string "earliest", "latest" or "pending".

 ### Return Values